Ludipar/registration/README.md

    - `THUMBNAIL`: A raw github image url for your project thumbnail.
 4. **Create a pull request** to submit your project for approval.

-Once your pull request is reviewed and approved, your project will be visible on [Ludipar](https://ludipar.pages.dev/).
-Happy coding!
+Once your pull request is reviewed and approved, you can initiate your project at [Ludipar Project Initiator](https://ludipar.pages.dev/init).
+After that it will be available on [Ludipar](https://ludipar.pages.dev/)